The Bogeyman (1953 film)

-The Bogeyman (Das Nachtgespenst) is a 1953 West German comedy crime film directed by Carl Boese and starring Liselotte Pulver, Hans Reiser and Harald Paulsen.
+The Bogeyman (Das Nachtgespenst) is a 1953 West German crime comedy film directed by Carl Boese and starring Liselotte Pulver, Hans Reiser, and Harald Paulsen.
 It was shot at the Wandsbek Studios in Hamburg.
-The film's sets were designed by the art director Mathias Matthies.
+The film's sets were designed by art director Mathias Matthies.

 Plot

 In the small English town of Blackmoor, a congress is being held by the "Millionaires' Association".
-In order to guarantee the well-heeled participants' safety, numerous private detectives are hired as security guarantors.
+In order to guarantee the well-heeled participants' safety, numerous private detectives are hired as security.
 Despite this massive protective presence, a clever gang of crooks who call themselves "The Night Ghost" manage to break into the hotel safe and steal considerable sums of money.
 This now calls the bright maid Trixie into action, who loves to devour crime novels and was just waiting to finally experience an exciting adventure herself.

-Trixie immediately gets to work and does some research on her own.
-She is joined by a young up-and-coming author who has already achieved some fame as a crime novelist, Conny Cooper.
-In fact, the two track down the thieves, and finally they manage to break up the gang and put their members, including the somewhat dumb guys Ladislaus and Gustav, under lock and key.
+Trixie immediately gets to work and conducts her own investigation.
+She is joined by up-and-coming author Conny Cooper who has already achieved some fame as a crime novelist.
+The two track down the thieves and put the gang, including the somewhat dumb crooks Ladislaus and Gustav, under lock and key.
 Trixie is given a lavish reward and has also won Conny Cooper's heart.